vibelens/.github/profile/README.md

 Vibelens utilizes sophisticated machine learning algorithms to process and analyze text.
 Here's a quick overview of the process:

-1. **Submit The URL of a Public Artivle**: Provide the article you want to analyze.
+1. **Submit The URL of a Public Article**: Provide the article you want to analyze.
 2. **Receive Emotional Analysis**: Our models analyze the content and categorize it into emotional tones.
 3. **Compare and Explore**: Use our tools to compare different texts and explore how emotions are distributed.